 Doctor Patrick Foong

 I have taught law for many years in different countries and the last twelve years, in the Australasian region.
-I have taught at undergraduate and postgraduate courses including the LLB programme.
+I have taught at undergraduate and postgraduate courses including LLB and LLM.
+I also supervise HDR students.
 I have extensive experience in designing curriculum, setting assessments and moderation.
 I have consistently achieved excellent teaching evaluation and I was rated as outstanding lecturer by Swinburne university students.
 I am familiar with the use of modern technologies such as Blackboard, Collaborate, Echo 360 and Audacity software.

 I am a member of the School’s Research and Higher Degree Committee.
 I am the sole author of my publications in peer- reviewed journals (national and international) and I am pursuing collaborative research.
 I publish in leading peer-reviewed journals, national (eg UNSW law journal) and international (eg Asian Bioethics Review).
 Both of my postgraduate qualifications are by research and they are in critical areas at the time.
 In my PhD thesis, I conducted analysis and made comparisons between the Australian regulatory regime on human embryonic stem cell research and the Malaysian regime against the backdrop of the regulatory theories of Professor Roger Brownsword (Kings College London, UK) and Professor John Braithwaite (Australian National University).

 This information has been contributed by Doctor Foong.

 - International Society for Stem Cell Research (ISSCR) (2012 - 2019)